 with the disclosure that he and Florence had maintained a close friendship for the past 40+

 years.
-Six weeks later, Mr. Halpern and Mr. Johnson meet again.
+Eight weeks later, Mr. Halpern and Mr. Johnson meet again.
 Their interactions make

 way for plenty of comedic moments as they each learn information about their lives and